-Whole Wheat Chocolate Chip Cookies – healthier version of a classic cookie.
+Whole Wheat Chocolate Chip Cookies – a healthier version of a classic cookie.
 Chewy, with a slightly nutty flavor.

 This recipe is different from others as it uses cold butter sliced into 1/2″ pieces.
 You cream it with both sugars and it still turns light and fluffy.
 So you don’t have to plan ahead but make these when the craving strikes.
 Enjoy a batch in 30 minutes, from start to finish.

 WHOLE WHEAT CHOCOLATE CHIP COOKIES RECIPE:

 - 1 and 1/2 cup white whole wheat flour

 - 1/2 tsp baking soda